The State of Virtual Credit Card Acceptance in B2B

 Key findings: virtual credit cards no longer only benefit buyers

-The data first confirmed what is already widely experienced by financial teams: The benefits of virtual credit cards skew heavily towards buyers, with virtual cards more convenient for accounts payable than for sellers.
+The data first confirmed what is already widely experienced by financial teams: The benefits of virtual credit cards skew heavily towards buyers, with B2B virtual cards more convenient for accounts payable teams than for sellers.
 To emphasize this, nearly all respondents (98%) recognize that buyers stand to reap significant benefits from making invoice payments using virtual credit cards.

-Yet here’s where things veer from the expected.
+Yet here’s where things veer from the expected…

-Virtual credit cards are one such instrument now entering sellers’ scopes.
+Virtual credit cards—and virtual card payment processing platforms—are one such instrument now entering sellers’ scopes.
 This payment method is increasingly seen as highly valuable, and many sellers are now aware that they should begin accepting them as soon as possible.

 1. Virtual credit cards boost customer experience

 The potential for improved customer experience (CX) is a major benefit that sellers identify in accepting B2B virtual card payments: